It Takes Two: The Big Business Of Twinning On YouTube

 YouTube’s top twins are finding ways to build brands around a personal experience that already fascinates much of the public.

-At VidCon, the annual conference that celebrates all things Internet #content, it isn’t uncommon to see screaming middle school-aged girls flocking towards their favorite creator with the same fervor as a Black Friday shopper sprinting towards Best Buy’s TV section.
-If the latter is a crowd comprised of sleep-deprived deal hunters with a death-grip on their coffee thermoses, the former is an overwhelming wave of glitter-covered braids, sling backpacks, and t-shirts bearing slogans such as “Don’t Vlog Me Right Now” and “Clickbait.”
+At VidCon, the annual conference that celebrates all things internet #content, it isn’t uncommon to see screaming middle school-aged girls flocking towards their favourite creator with the same fervour as a Black Friday shopper sprinting towards Best Buy’s TV section.
+If the latter is a crowd comprised of sleep-deprived deal hunters with a death-grip on their coffee thermoses, the former is an overwhelming wave of glitter-covered braids, sling backpacks, and T-shirts bearing slogans such as "Don’t Vlog Me Right Now" and "Clickbait".

 Advertisement

-But on YouTube, twin creators offer something the Olsens did not: A chance to understand what living life as a pair is actually like IRL, rather than through fictitious narratives.
-The increasing number of twins who are successful there fully embrace their twin status, revealing what it’s like to be a double in the same raw way that other creators get real about break-ups, fights, and everyday insecurities.
+But on YouTube, twin creators offer something the Olsens did not: a chance to understand what living life as a pair is actually like, rather than through fictitious narratives.
+The increasing number of twins who are successful there fully embrace their twin status, revealing what it’s like to be a double in the same raw way that other creators get real about break-ups, fights and everyday insecurities.
 In doing so, they are finding ways to build brands around a personal experience that much of the public already treats as a spectacle.

 With subscriber counts growing by hundreds of thousands each month and views in the millions, YouTube’s top twins show no sign of slowing down.
 They’re parlaying their success online into an offline presence, and not just at events like VidCon.
 Many of the most popular pairs, from the Dolans to the Dobres, are expanding their reach — and increasing their net worths, already estimated in the millions — by going on tour and selling merch.
 Twinning, in the most literal sense of the word, has never been more visible, but it’s a brand identity that comes with its own unique set of challenges.